rabiavarol/METU-CENG/CENG435/README.md

 ----------------------- UDP -----------------------

-Since UDP is unreliable, we had to deal with possible packet/ACK delays, corruptions.
-That is, on top of the UDP I tried to implement RDT 3.0.
+Since UDP is unreliable, we had to deal with possible packet/ACK delays and corruptions.
+That is, on top of the UDP I implemented a RDT 3.0 protocol.

 - On the client side:
     1. Create a UDP socket, bind to client port for incoming messages from the server.